-facilities that produce products within its scope - self-registration, and registration by a competent authority located in the exporting country; the method of registration required depends upon the product being exported.
-Exporters are encouraged to search for current information on Decree 248 and the facility registration process in the GAIN system.
+The regulation sets out two registration pathways for facilities that produce products within its scope: self-registration or registration by a competent authority located in the exporting country.
+The method of registration required depends upon the product being exported.
+Please see this GAIN report for an explanation of the two types of registration.
+Exporters are encouraged to review current information on Decree 248 and the facility registration process in the GAIN system.
+There are several reports on the Decree, including reports containing comprehensive lists by HS code of the products covered by the Decree and the type of registration required.
 FAS China is providing updates as information becomes available.